Zichen-Fan/zichen-TSWD/README.md

 This is my public portfolio for the [Telling Stories with Data](https://api.heinz.cmu.edu/courses_api/course_detail/94-870) class at CMU!

 # About me
 Hi!
 I am a student in the Telling Stories with Data course.
 I come from Beijing and major in Civil Environmental Engineering.
+Come on and find the fun in data with me~

 # What I hope to learn
 I hope to learn how to visualize complicated data and present to people in a clear and insteresting way.
 With the development of the internet, people are exposed to increasingly large data in current era.